BellScurry/aim7-modified/README.md

   - aim\_3.sh
 - _etc_.

-Every .c file except _multitask.c_ has only one non-static function, whose name is same with the file name. <br />
+Every .c file except _multitask.c_ and _rpt.c_ has only one non-static function, whose name is same with the file name. <br />
 (ex) *add.c* has a function '*add\_c*()'

 We will call the the non-static functions in .c files '_register function_', because the functions register all function in the file. <br />